 On 23rd July 2019 Georges River Council made the decision to permanently close Carss Park Pool, citing direction from the EPA to stop chlorinated water entering the Georges River.
 Read more about Council’s decision and reports commissioned here.
+SMH wrote this article about the closure.
 See the public’s view in these Letters to the Editor in 2nd Aug edition.

 open space, recreation and community facilities strategy

 Council Meeting Mon 26 Aug - to adopt Open Space Strategy

 Thank you to Nick Katris for Kogarah Bay Ward who moved a motion and Sam Elmir - Deputy Mayor - Georges River Council who seconded the motion to amend the recommendation to the Open Space, Recreation and Community Facilities Strategy, so that it was much more positive about a new aquatic facility in Carss Park.

 The amended recommendation recognised Clr Elmir’s previous Notice of Motion from April 2018 that stated a Site Suitability & Feasibility Report is prepared for the construction of a new Georges River regional aquatic facility in the Carss Park recreation and sporting precinct and that other sites are to be investigated ‘should the Carss Park precinct not be found to be suitable’.